 Nonprofit advocacy organizations have some of the most powerful voices in contemporary politics.
 The ways in which they use data can be highly influential.
 Our research combines qualitative studies of the various genres of data work in advocacy organizations, finding powerful exemplars of data feminist principles in action, with content analyses of the rhetorical data work of political action committees on social media.
 This latter research explores ideological differences in data rhetoric, audience engagement with data rhetoric, patterns of data rhetorics’ propagation across social networks, as well as multimodal differences in data rhetoric.

-Darian, S., Dym, B. & Voida, A. (to appear).
+Darian, S., Dym, B. & Voida, A. (2023).
 Competing imaginaries and partisan divides in the data rhetoric of advocacy organizations (linked draft is not a final camera ready version).
 Proceedings of the ACM on Human-Computer Interaction–CSCW.

 Darian, S., Chauhan, A., Marton, R., Ruppert, J., Anderson, K., Clune, R., Cupchak, M., Gannett, M., Holton, J., Kamas, L., Kibozi-Yocka, J., Mauro-Gallegos, D., Naylor, S., O’Malley, M., Patel, M., Sandberg J., Siegler, T., Tate, R., Temtim, A., Whaley, S. & Voida, A. (to appear).
 Enacting data feminism in advocacy data work.
 Proceedings of the ACM on Human-Computer Interaction–CSCW.